What Is RG in Bowling? Low, Medium and High RG Explained

 What Does RG Mean in Bowling?

-RG tells you how quickly a ball revs up and transitions from skid to hook.
+RG tells you how quickly a bowling ball revs up and transitions from skid to hook.

-In a low RG ball, the mass is concentrated closer to the center of the core.
-In contrast, high RG balls have the mass distributed farther away from the center.
+In a low RG ball, more of the mass sits closer to the center of the core.
+In a high RG ball, more of the mass sits farther away from the center.

-Imagine a figure skater spinning.
-When they pull their arms in tight, they spin faster—this is like a low RG bowling ball where the mass is close to the center.
-When they extend their arms out, they spin slower—like a high RG bowling ball, with mass distributed farther from the center.
+A simple way to understand this is to think about a figure skater.
+When the skater pulls the arms in, the body spins faster.
+That is like a low RG bowling ball, where the mass is closer to the center.
+When the skater stretches the arms out, the spin slows down.
+That is like a high RG bowling ball, where the mass is farther from the center.

-a graph explaining the difference between low RG and high RG bowling balls and its' motion
+Diagram comparing low RG and high RG bowling ball motion

 How Does RG Affect Bowling Ball Motion?

-Understanding RG helps you predict how a ball will behave down the lane and to choose the right bowling ball according to the lane conditions you play.
+Understanding RG helps you predict how a bowling ball will behave down the lane and choose the right reaction for the conditions you are bowling on.

-• Low RG balls start revving earlier and hook sooner.
-They’re great for heavier oil conditions where you want the ball to grip the lane earlier or to play straighter angles.
+• Low RG balls rev up earlier and hook sooner.
+They are useful on heavier oil conditions when you want the ball to read the lane earlier or when you want to play straighter angles.

-• Medium RG balls give you a balanced shape—often used as “benchmark” balls because they offer a controlled, readable motion in various conditions.
+• Medium RG balls create a balanced shape.
+They are often called benchmark balls because they offer a controlled, readable motion on many conditions.

-• High RG balls glide longer before revving up, saving energy for a sharp backend move—ideal for lighter oil or when you want more angle downlane.
-Ofter reffered to skid/flip motion.
+• High RG balls glide longer before revving up, which helps them save energy for a stronger move downlane.
+They are often a good match for lighter oil or for players who want more backend shape.

 RG Categories Explained

-Here’s a simple breakdown of the RG categories you’ll see on spec sheets:
+Here is a simple breakdown of the RG categories you will usually see on bowling ball spec sheets:

 RG Category RG Range Ball Motion Behavior Best Used On

-High RG 2.54″ and up Delayed rev-up, more backend motion Medium-Dry lanes, skid-flip reaction
+High RG 2.54 and up Delayed rev-up, more length and backend motion Medium-dry lanes, later response

 Which RG Should You Choose and When?

-• Medium RG bowling balls are great benchmark options to read the lane and build your game plan around.
+• Medium RG bowling balls are great benchmark choices.
+They help you read the lane and build a game plan around a more neutral shape.

-• A high RG bowling ball helps delay the hook and open up the backend.
-It’s extremely useful when dealing with transition or drier lane conditions and you need the ball to respond later down the lane.
+• A high RG bowling ball helps delay the hook and store more energy for the backend.
+It becomes especially useful during transition or on drier lane conditions.

 Ball Examples by RG Category

-Now that you’re familiar with the technical side of the RG in bowling, let’s take a look at some real examples of low, medium, and high RG bowling balls — all reviewed on BowlingLife.
-Here are a few picks by RG category:
+Now that you know what RG in bowling means, let’s look at some real examples of low, medium, and high RG bowling balls, all reviewed on BowlingLife.

 Final Thoughts

-RG may sound like a technical detail, but once you understand it, it becomes one of the most important tools in selecting the right bowling ball for your needs.
+RG may sound technical at first, but once you understand it, it becomes one of the most useful bowling ball specs you can learn.

 Similar Articles